 Help keep One Green Planet free and independent!
 Together we can ensure our platform remains a hub for empowering ideas committed to fighting for a sustainable, healthy, and compassionate world.
 Please support us in keeping our mission strong.

-Each month, One Green Planet tracks major legal developments that are improving (or, in some cases, threatening) the lives and well-being of animals.
+In August 2022, One Green Planet tracked key legal developments that are improving (or, in some cases, threatening) the lives and well-being of animals.
 This month, we’re previewing two major cases to keep an eye on in the Supreme Court of the United States.

 1. The Scope of the Clean Water Act (Sackett v.
 Environmental Protection Agency)

 The Clean Water Act (CWA)—the federal statute addressing water Pollution—is one of the most important environmental statutes.
 Its purpose is to prevent, reduce, and eliminate Pollution in the nation’s water.
 And to achieve that goal, it requires permits for the discharge of any pollutant from a “point source” (i.e., a “discernible, confined, and discrete” source of Pollution as compared with, e.g., rainwater runoff) into “Waters of the United States.”
 In other words, without a permit, no one may lawfully pollute U.S. waters.

 Now, the key question before the Supreme Court is: what are the Waters of the United States?
 If “Waters of the United States” is defined narrowly, then no matter how strong the CWA’s protections may be, they will not protect most bodies of water or the wildlife that needs those waters to survive.